Disk-MTH/Switch-java/README.md

 - switch_mode: Don't touch it yet.
 It will be automatically defined during setup.
 On the other hand, you can modify it later in order to change the mode of change java.

 - jre_versions: List all your java JRE version.
-The version identifier will be the one to type when you want to change Java and the associated value is the path to the installation of the Java version.
+The version identifier will be the one to type when you want to change Java and the associated value is the path to the installation of the Java version. /!\ Path separator must be "\\\\" or "/" but not "\\" | if you doesn't have JRE leave braces empty /!\

 - jdk_versions: List all your java JDK version.
-The version identifier will be the one to type when you want to change Java and the associated value is the path to the installation of the Java version.
+The version identifier will be the one to type when you want to change Java and the associated value is the path to the installation of the Java version. /!\ Path separator must be "\\\\" or "/" but not "\\" | if you doesn't have JDK leave braces empty /!\

 Once your configuration is done, run the "[setup.bat](https://github.com/Disk-MTH/Switch-java/blob/master/switch-java/setup/setup.bat)" script by double-click on it (for "user" mode) or by right-click and selecting "Run as administrator" (for "system" mode).
 This script will automatically "install" the program either in "C:\Users\your_user\switch-java" for the "user" mode or in "C:\Program Files\switch-java" for the "system" mode.